Concha: History

 The exact origin of the concha is unknown.
-Many believe that it dates back to the colonial period, and was introduced by French bakers who settled in Mexico, known as New Spain back then.
-It is also believed that the idea came from a nobleman that dipped a piece of bread into some hot chocolate in front of many people and told them they should do it too.
+Many believe that it dates back to the colonial period, and was introduced by French bakers who settled in Mexico, then known as New Spain.
+The idea also is believed to have come from a nobleman who dipped a piece of bread into some hot chocolate in front of many people and told them they should do it too.

 The first recorded recipe for the sweet bread is from 1820.
 Through migration, the sweet bread has spread through Central, South, and North America.

 Consumption

-Conchas are regularly eaten for breakfast and are paired with drinks like milk or coffee.
-They are also often times used in place of bread for some sandwiches.
-Along with being a common household snack, conchas are also used in some Mexican holidays as well.
-One such example is the Day of the Dead, where Mexican families celebrate and honor their loved ones by creating an altar or ofrenda for them and leave various food, pastries, and decorations on it.
+Conchas are regularly eaten for breakfast, often paired with drinks such as milk or coffee.
+They are also used in place of bread for some sandwiches.
+Along with being a common household snack, conchas are also used in some Mexican holidays, as well.
+One such example is the Day of the Dead, when Mexican families celebrate and honor their loved ones by creating an altar or ofrenda for them and leave various food, pastries, and decorations on it.
 Conchas are depicted among the foods on the highly decorated ofrenda in the 2017 animated film Coco.